hchiam/please/README.md

 ## Print:

 ```
-Please print this string of words
+please print this string of words
 ```
 --> This prints out: `this string of words`

 ```
-Please assign one to variable apple
+please assign one to variable apple
-Please print variable apple
+please print variable apple
 ```
 --> This prints out: `1`